Frequently Asked Questions about HPCP Auditions

-We typically hold two sessions, one on a weekend afternoon and one on a weekday evening, in order to accommodate everyone’s schedules (some actors have work or family commitments over the weekend, others may be unavailable on whichever weeknight we choose).
+We typically hold two sessions, one on a weekend and one on a weekday evening, in order to accommodate everyone’s schedules (some actors have work or family commitments on the weekend, others may be unavailable on whichever weeknight we choose).
 Choose whichever session fits your schedule.
 No casting descisions are made until after the second session.

 Will I have to stay for the entire session?